Nena (footballer, born 1923)

-Olavo Rodrigues Barbosa, best known as Nena, (11 July 1923 - 17 November 2010) was a Brazilian former football player.
+Olavo Rodrigues Barbosa, best known as Nena, (11 July 1923 - 17 November 2010) was a Brazilian football player.
 He was born in Porto Alegre, Rio Grande do Sul.

-From 1940 to 1949 the defender played with SC Internacional in Porto Alegre and won with the club eight state championships.
-In 1949 he moved to Associação Portuguesa de Desportos in São Paulo with which he won the Torneio Rio – São Paulo of 1952 and 1955.
+From 1940 to 1949, the defender played with SC Internacional in Porto Alegre and won with the club eight state championships.
+In 1949, he moved to Associação Portuguesa de Desportos in São Paulo with which he won the Torneio Rio – São Paulo of 1952 and 1955.
 He ended his playing career with the club in 1958 but stayed on as auxiliary coach and functionary.
 In the 1960s he worked as youth coach with SC Corinthians Paulista.

-Between 1947 and 1952 he played five times for the Brazil national team.
+Between 1947 and 1952, he played five times for the Brazil national team.
 He was also part of the Brazilian roster of the 1950 World Cup where Brazil finished as runner up, but did not get to play.

 In 2003, he moved with his wife to Goiânia, capital of the state Goiás in the interior of Brazil.
 There the father of five children died in 2010 from lung cancer.